ccy7701/pf-visualiser/docs/spec-transportation-log.md

 ### 6.2 Validation Baseline

-* odometer and distance values must be positive
+* refuel odometer values must be non-negative and drive distance must be positive
+* final drive odometer is optional and must be non-negative when provided
 * fuel litres must be positive
 * price per litre and total amount must be non-negative
 * datetime/date fields must be valid
 * vehicle relation must exist
 * consumption unit must be one of `L/100km`, `km/L`
+* drive end datetime must be after drive start datetime
+* top speed must be greater than or equal to average speed

 ### 6.3 Response Baseline